-- It is NOT recommended that infants or children under 12 years of age wear face masks or face coverings as per DHHS
+- It is NOT recommended that infants or children under 12 years of age wear face masks as per DHS

 - All nursing staff will be wearing masks and face shields during the appointment.

 Breastfeeding Support Services

 Face to face appointments with a qualified Lactation Consultant can be organised through your MCH nurse.
 These are booked appointments only, NO drop in services available.
 Read more: Breastfeeding support.

 All first time parents will be offered face-to-face and telehealth.
 To join a group please speak to the MCH nurse or call 9518 3662.
 Read more: New Parents Groups.

 Sleep and Settling